-- Under a high emissions scenario, mean annual temperature is projected to rise by about 4.5°C on average from 1990 to 2100.
-If emissions decrease rapidly, the temperature rise is limited to about 1.2°C (page 2). - Under a high emissions scenario, and without large investments in adaptation, an annual average of 503,600 people are projected to be affected by flooding due to sea level rise between 2070 and 2100.
-If emissions decrease rapidly and there is a major scale up in protection the annual affected population could be limited to about 500 people (page 3).

-• Under a high emissions scenario heat-related deaths in the elderly [65+ years] are projected to increase to about 45 deaths per 100,000 by 2080 compared to the estimated baseline of under 2 deaths per 100,000 annually between 1961 and 1990 [page 4].
+- In Madagascar, under a high emissions scenario, mean annual temperature is projected to rise by about 4.1°C on average from 1990 to 2100.
+If global emissions decrease rapidly, the temperature rise is limited to about 1.1°C (page 2). - In Madagascar, the risk of vector-borne diseases such as malaria and dengue are expected to increase towards 2070 (page 3). - In Madagascar, under a high emissions scenario heat-related deaths in the elderly (65+ years) are projected to increase estimated baseline of just over 1 death per 100,000 annually between 1961 and 1990.
+A rapid reduction in global emissions could limit heat-related deaths in the elderly to about 10 deaths per 100,000 in 2080 (page 4).